rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 – store and retrieve data
 – display the output (as formatted text/images/table).
 ### 4.2.4 Test a web application on a local server

+## 4.3 Network Security
+### 4.3.1 Understand how malware (e.g. worms and viruses) and denial of service (DOS) attacks can compromise computer systems.
+### 4.3.2 Understand how firewall (filtering function), intrusion detection system (IDS) and intrusion prevention system (IPS) can be used to restrict network access, and their limitations.
+### 4.3.3 Understand how encryption, digital signature, and authentication can ensure security of network applications.